-In a Preconstructed tournament, players are provided with a random starter deck from the set chosen for the tournament.
-Players may add or exchange any number of cards between the preconstructed deck and the booster pack included in their starter deck product.
+In the Preconstructed format, players are provided with a random Starter deck.
+Players may add or exchange any number of cards between the preconstructed deck and the booster pack provided with their Starter deck product.
 Since the provided preconstructed deck starts at 60 cards, the deck must be a minimum of 60 cards after the deck construction period.
-Limited-format decks may contain cards of more than two inks.
+Limited format decks may contain cards of more than two inks.